jharoian-mchp/hub-75/docs/Prepare BeagleV-Fire on Windows.md

-# Prepare BeagleV-Fire Board for Hub-75
+# Prepare BeagleV-Fire Board on Windows

 This document provides step-by-step instructions to prepare a newly purchased BeagleV-Fire board for use in the Hub-75 LED Cube design.
-Ubuntu 22.04 was used as the host OS.
+Windows 10 was used as the host OS.

 Clone this repo into a directory in the home directory, like Projects or similar.